julioct/julioct.github.io/_posts/2023-11-25-Global-Error-Handling-In-AspNet-Core-APIs.md

 {
   "type": "https://tools.ietf.org/html/rfc9110#section-15.6.1",
-  "title": "We made a mistake but we are working on it!", "status": 500,
+  "title": "We made a mistake but we are on it!", "status": 500,
   "traceId": "00-1a14f00c442cbe9c882d83e409f5513e-a8c14abf348ef27e-00"
 }